1 08 2017

 If Glossary is not provided or existing, the translation service provider coordinates with the company on understanding the style of the company in communication, the terms that are specific to the company usage of the product, corporate identity, and communication format.
 For example, the textile giant ‘Raymond’ will have a different tone than ‘United colors of Benneton’

 Term-mining is done from existing translation from previous versions of the product or similar products can be leveraged using automated tools, helping the terminologists quickly find the correct translation for each term in the glossary.
 Then the translators provide the other metadata: usage, context, and definition.

 Next, the company for whom you are creating Glossary and Style Guide will need to validate the terminology for correct usage in each target language.
 Your in-house expert for each language, ideally based in the country(s) where the translation will be used, needs to review the glossary to make sure each term is translated appropriately.

-After formalizing the development, translation, and management of your glossary, the translation service provider uses it during the translation process.
+After formalizing the development, translation, and management of your glossary, the translation services provider uses it during the translation process.
 The glossary provides a needed level of precision for the most important terms in your source material.

 Glossaries may include a list of not to be translated terms (NTBT).
 For example, product names are typically not translated.
 Noting these terms either within or in a separate list of NTBT terms helps translators identify these terms and leave them in the source language.

 Based on many years of helping companies around the world develop and use glossaries, Shakti Enterprise has evolved following methods for best results.